 I can’t write an article about shade plants without talking about Coleus.
 Although it’s an annual, they are very easy to grow from seed or from cuttings.
 There are so many different colors of leaves, I just adore this plant.

 Coleus prefer well-drained soil but will need to be watered in periods of dry weather.
-There are sun-tolerant varieties, so check the label when purchasing seeds or plants.
+There are sun-tolerant varieties, so check the label when purchasing seeds or plants to make sure you are getting an annual for your shade garden.
 Coleus is a low-maintenance plant once it has settled in.
 As an annual, it can be grown in most zones of the U.S.

 Often, it is easier to cover the ground in shady areas rather than try to grow plants that need deeper root penetration.
 Competing with trees can be a challenge.
 There are many options for ground covers in the shade.
 Here are some of my favorites.

-This is a pretty aggressively spreading plant, so be careful where you plant it.
+This is a pretty aggressively spreading shade loving ground cover, so be careful where you plant it.
 It produces lovely periwinkle flowers in early spring.
 The vine gets to be about 5 inches tall and spreads rapidly.
 It prefers part-shade and can tolerate some sun.
-It’s really hardy.
+Periwinkle is a very hardy shade tolerant ground cover and it is perennial.

-This green and silver-leaved plant produces yellow, white, or pink flowers.
+This green and silver-leaved plant produces yellow, white, or pink flowers in shade gardens.
 The plant stays pretty low to the ground, but the flowers extend upwards of 6 to 7 inches.
 It isn’t an aggressive spreader in my zone (7b).
-It grows in zones 2 to 9.
-It’s rather hardy as well.
-Part to full shade.
+It grows well in zones 2 to 9 and is rather hardy.
+Plant your Lamium in part to full shade.

 Creeping Jenny – Lysimachia nummularia

-This is another aggressively spreading plant and in some places it is considered an invasive, so be cautious.
-I love the lime green color and it mixes well with deep purples.
-It is very low to the ground, with a height of only an inch or two at the most.
+This is another aggressively spreading ground cover plant and in some places it is considered an invasive, so be cautious when planting it in your shade garden.
+I love the lime green color of the leaves which show up really well in shady parts of your garden.
+Creeping jenny is very low to the ground, with a height of only an inch or two at the most.
 It also goes well in containers as it spills over the edge.
-It is perennial.
+Creeping jenny is perennial.